XDev05/xdev05.github.io/_posts/2023-02-11-Knock-Knock-Let-Me-Be-Your-Controller.md

 - **ForceChangePassword** - ability to change user's password
 - **Self (Self-Membership)** - ability to add yourself to a group

-> **so we need first to add the user we have to the Network Audit group after being in the group we will have GenericWriet Permission on the nex user.**
+> **so we need first to add the user we have to the Network Audit group after being in the group we will have GenericWriet Permission on the next user.**
 > **First step lets fire up our windows server, import ADModule and PowerView.**

 > **lets execute the following commands in our powershell:**